 BiographyBrodsky, George b.
-April 15, 1901; Jewish; No prior military service; Printer and Artist; CP 1932; Sailed February 11, 1937 aboard the Washington; Arrived in Spain on February 24, 1937; Served as the Commissar American Base, Albacete; Later with the XV BDE, Lincoln BN; Replaced Phil Bard at Albacete, considered ineffective; Apparently suffered from psychological issues from involvement at Jarama; Returned to the US on October 16, 1937 aboard the De Grasse; d.
+April 15, 1901; Jewish; No prior military service; Printer and Artist; CP 1932; Sailed February 11, 1937 aboard the Washington; Arrived in Spain on February 24, 1937; Served as the Commissar American Base, Albacete; Later with the XV BDE, Lincoln BN; Replaced Phil Bard at Albacete, considered ineffective; Apparently suffered psychological issues from involvement at Jarama; Returned to the US on October 16, 1937 aboard the De Grasse; d.
 November 8, 1999; Spoke English and Yiddish.

 Source: Americans; RGASPI Fond 545, Opis 6, Delo 849, ll 19, List of American Comrades that have been Repatriated as per October 15 1937; ALBA 181 George Brodsky: Yiddish Clippings and Serials Collection; (obituary) The Volunteer, Volume 22, No. 1, Winter 2000, p.
 19; Robert W. Snyder, “After Spain, ‘Beyond Abstract Art,’” The Volunteer, Volume 25, No. 1, March 2008, pp. 5-6.